emmt/LocalFilters.jl/README.md

 In mathematical morphology, the structuring element `B` defines the local neighborhood of each index in the source array.
-It can be a sliding hyperrectangular Cartesian window or an array of booleans to define a more complex neighborhood shape.
+It can be a sliding hyper-rectangular Cartesian window or an array of booleans to define a more complex neighborhood shape.
 If `B` is a single odd integer (as it is by default), the structuring element is assumed to be a sliding window of size `B` along every dimension of `A`.